aiidalab/aiidalab-on-azure/README.md

 The update process will walk you through the questionaire and potentially request all needed information.
 Answers that were already provided in the previous deployment will be reused.
+Please see the *Known limitations* section for limitations with respect to managing multiple deployements using this approach.

 ## DNS-zones